The Great Salt Bowl – Chapter 3

 “And if I’m right, we might make it home.”

 That may have been a stretch, but Chuck had seemed to lose hope.
-I couldn’t give in because we didn’t feel good.
-My dad taught me to push through even when I didn’t want to.
+Not feeling well wasn’t an excuse.
+My dad taught me to push through when things got hard.
 Chuck shrugged.

 “We can’t survive another dust storm.”